Autumn Migration at Spurn Point Nature Reserve

 Rare bird sighting!

-A huddle of men with cameras and binoculars were standing by the gate where I saw the whitethroat on Day 4.
-Their lenses were trained on the tangle of plants a few metres into the field.
-After joining them, I searched the area for a bird without success.
+This time it was surrounded by men with cameras and binoculars their lenses trained on the tangle of plants a few meters into the field.
+I joined their ranks, scanning the area for a bird that remained elusive.

+The response was immediate and overwhelming.
+Ten voices chimed in at once, each offering directions and advice.
 "See where two sunflower seed heads are behind that patch of mauve flowers?
-It was down the bottom there a moment ago".
+It was down the bottom there a moment ago!" someone exclaimed.

-Then a soft voice from behind explained...
-"You are looking for a little fella with a greyish beige back and head with a greyish white underside.
-Watch when it moves and then follow it until it lands a short distance away.
-It will stay in position for a while as it's quite confiding."
+Then, a soft voice from behind me offered a wealth of information: "You're looking for a little fella with a greyish beige back and head, and a greyish white underside.
+Watch when it moves, and then follow it until it lands a short distance away.
+It's quite confiding, so it'll stay in position for a while."

-My camera didn't have the easiest job focusing against the messy background, but I was happy to get some record shots to at least prove I had seen the bird, even if I had to crop in to be able to show you in the photos below.
+My camera struggled to focus against the messy background, but I managed to snag some record shots – enough to prove I'd seen the bird, even if I had to crop them to show it off.

-It was my first rare bird, and there were many there at Spurn Point that day who sadly didn't get to see it.
+It was my first rare bird, and I knew there were many others at Spurn Point that day who hadn't been as fortunate.

 Booted Warbler at Spurn Point 2019The rare Booted Warbler in the sunflower patch